pyladies/global-conference/content/news/pyladiescon-ends.md

 Thanks for joining us at PyLadiesCon!

 We are grateful to have you at our conference.
-With your support, this year we break all the conference stats from last year!
+With your support, this year we break our the conference stats from last year!

 Here are some interesting stats from PyLadiesCon compared to last year: